partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 The `WINDOWED` clause computes the partition for each row and makes the partition available in its output using partition variable `p` with position variable `pos`.
 These variables can then get accessed by the next clause (as next clause's input) to perform further operations.
 The scoping rules and path navigation behave as what has already been specified in the spec's sections `3.4` and `10`.
 Example 2.1 shows an example of this.

 Like other clauses, the output of binding tuples from `WINDOWED` clauses becomes the input of next operator.

-The scoping rules and path navigation behave as what has already been specified in the spec's sections `3.4` and `10`.

 Example 2.1: